By Andrew Kukla, MDiv ’03.

 So, people of faith?
 Get political!

-About Andrew Kukla: I am the proud father of four wonderful children, loving husband to Caroline, brother to three mostly wonderful sisters, and son of two parents that gifted me with a foundation of love and freedom.
+Andrew Kukla is the proud father of four wonderful children, loving husband to Caroline, brother to three mostly wonderful sisters, and son of two parents that gifted him with a foundation of love and freedom.

-I also am a Presbyterian pastor and former philosophy major with a love of too many words (written with many grammatical errors and parenthetic thoughts), Soren Kierkegaard, and reflections on living a life of discipleship that is open to all the challenges, ups and downs, brokenness and grace, of a chaotic and wonderful life founded upon the love of God for all of creation.
+He is also a Presbyterian pastor and former philosophy major with a love of too many words (written with many grammatical errors and parenthetic thoughts), Soren Kierkegaard, and reflections on living a life of discipleship that is open to all the challenges, ups and downs, brokenness and grace, of a chaotic and wonderful life founded upon the love of God for all of creation.

-The Center for Lifelong Learning is currently planning: Talking Politics During Polarized Times.
-This program is for clergy and interested parties who want to think about how to deal with public political issues as a church during the run-up to the 2016 national elections.
-Look for more information as it develops at www.ctsnet.edu/lifelong-courses-and-events.
+Kuala was part of an event at The Center for Lifelong Learning called Talking Politics During Polarized Times.
+This program was for clergy and interested parties to think about how to deal with public political issues as a church during the run-up to the 2016 national elections.
+Click here for more information about events at The Center for Lifelong Learning.